josh200501/protobuf-c/README.md

 `protobuf-c` was originally written by Dave Benson and maintained by him through version 0.15 but is now being maintained by a new team.
 Thanks, Dave!

+## Intel SGX support

+USE CMakeLists.txt in folder `build-cmake` to generate trusted version libtprotobuf-c.a, Which can be used inside SGX Enclave.
+Tested on CentOS 7.4.

 ## Mailing list

 `protobuf-c`'s mailing list is hosted on a [Google Groups forum](https://groups.google.com/forum/#!forum/protobuf-c).
 Subscribe by sending an email to [protobuf-c+subscribe@googlegroups.com](mailto:protobuf-c+subscribe@googlegroups.com).